AI4Finance-Foundation/RLSolver/README.md

 # RLSolver: High-performance RL solvers

-For Combinatorial optimizations and nonconvex optimizations.
+For combinatorial optimizations and nonconvex optimizations.

 For combinatorial optimization problems, we compare with [Benchmark](http://plato.asu.edu/bench.html).